How was the Hunter Board designed and built?

-After looking into all these factors, the team decided to go forward with Hub motors for their reduced weight and better performance in the long run.
+After looking into all these factors, the team decided to go forward with Direct-Drive/Hub motors for their reduced weight and better performance in the long run.
 We know this decision might be controversial among some ranks of the electric skateboarding community who prefer belt over hub, but we sincerely believe we've made the best choice.
 If you're still not convinced, the best way to eliminate all doubts is by trying a Hunter Board.

 The first thing you'll notice in the Lightsaber Remote is the fact that it looks like, well, a Lightsaber.
 Entirely made of premium aerospace-grade aluminum (7075-T6), it's cylindrical shape allows us to store bigger capacity batteries inside, giving the remote enough battery for up to 50 full rides.